Age 29, Lives in Liverpool

 Skin type: Dry and Sensitive

-Role in life: Beauty Therapist, Wife, Step Mum to two Sons and Mum to a newborn little girl.
+Role in life: Beauty Therapist, Wife, Step Mum to two Sons and Mum to new baby Eva.

 A little bit about you: